 Fruit drop is a common problem in young trees.
 To avoid it, water regularly and feed once in late winter or early spring; too little or inconsistent moisture causes fruit drop, as does overfertilizing (too much fertilizer also causes excessive growth).
 Excessive fruit drop can also be reduced by providing a pollenizer (such as 'Gailey'), but fruit will be seedy.

 Some Japanese persimmon selections are astringent until soft-ripeat which stage they become very sweet.
 To save the crop from birds, pick fruit when fully colored but still hard, then let it ripen off the tree.
 Astringent types must be eaten when the flesh is mushy and puddinglike.
 Nonastringent types are hard (like apples) when ripe, with a mildly sweet flavor; they can be eaten hard, but their flavor improves when they are allowed to soften slightly off the tree.

 - Medium-size, round fruit borne on a tree about half the standard size.
-Ripens early.